-Faye is a Senior Lecturer within the Marketing division of Nottingham Business School.
+Faye is a Senior Lecturer within the Marketing division of Nottingham Business School and is the course leader for the Online MBA.
 She is a member of the School’s Personalisation team.

 Faye’s academic career to date has spanned from UK Further and Higher Education Colleges (Loughborough College) to a hotel school in Phuket, Thailand (Prince of Songkla University).
 She has also worked extensively in an online learning environment; working for UDOL (University of Derby Online Learning) and Magna Carta College whereby she has authored modules for online learning and delivered online learning programmes in Hospitality, Business and Management and Education for a number of years.